sajadh76/Selection-Sort/README.md

 Open the provided MIPS assembly code in MARS.
 Execute the program to generate random numbers, perform selection sort, and calculate the sorting time.

-# Purpose
-This project was originally developed as part of my bachelor's degree coursework, focusing on computer architecture concepts and MIPS assembly programming.
-Additionally, it provides a basis for comparing sorting algorithms and their execution times across different languages and platforms.